-After each use, clean the DDU-2300 AED of any dirt or contaminants on the case and connector socket.
+After each use, clean the DDU-2200 AED of any dirt or contaminants on the case and connector socket.
 The following are important guidelines to be adhered to when cleaning the device:

-- The battery pack should be installed when cleaning the DDU-2300. - Do not immerse the DDU-2300 in fluids or allow fluids to enter the unit. - Do not spray cleaning solutions directly on the unit or its connectors. - Do not use abrasive materials or strong solvents such as acetone or acetone based cleaning agents. - To wipe the DDU-2300 case clean, use a soft cloth dampened with one of the following recommended cleaning agents: - Soapy water - Ammonia based cleaners (e.g., Windex®, Formula 409®, Fantastik®) - Hydrogen peroxide - Isopropyl alcohol (70 percent solution) - Chlorine bleach (30 ml/liter water) - Ensure that the connector socket is completely dry before reinstalling the pads cable.
+- The battery pack should be installed when cleaning the DDU-2200 AED. - Do not immerse the DDU-2200 AED in fluids or allow fluids to enter the unit. - Do not spray cleaning solutions directly on the unit or its connectors. - Do not use abrasive materials or strong solvents such as acetone or acetone based cleaning agents. - To wipe the DDU-2200 AED's case clean, use a soft cloth dampened with one of the following recommended cleaning agents: - Soapy water - Ammonia based cleaners - Hydrogen peroxide - Isopropyl alcohol (70 percent solution) - Chlorine bleach (30 ml/liter water) - Ensure that the connector socket is completely dry before reinstalling the pads cable.
 After cleaning, allow the unit to completely dry.
-Before returning it to service, always turn the unit on for a few seconds.
-If the unit detects a problem, a service code voice prompt will be heard.
-Otherwise, turn the unit off.
+Before returning it to service, always check the AED operational status (refer to "Checking the AED Status Using the AED Status Screen" earlier in this chapter).